mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 1. Install the plugin via Plugins -> New plugin.
 Search for 'Mollie Payments for WooCommerce'.
 2. Activate the 'Mollie Payments for WooCommerce' plugin through the 'Plugins' menu in WordPress
-3. Set you Mollie API key at WooCommerce -> Settings -> Checkout (or use the *Mollie Settings* link in the Plugins overview)
+3. Set your Mollie API key at WooCommerce -> Settings -> Checkout (or use the *Mollie Settings* link in the Plugins overview)
 4. You're done, the active payment methods should be visible in the checkout of your webshop.

 = Manual installation =